vishalbasra/vishalbasra.github.io/_posts/2017-10-27-DNS-Background-101.md

   - DNS
   - Bind
   - History
   - Concept
   - general

-excerpt: A breif DNS history and how it works
+excerpt: A brief DNS history and how it works
+excerpt_separator:  <!--more-->

+permalink: /:categories/:title/
 ---

 Everyone by this point of time knows and understands the Internet's history.
 You've read all about ARPANet and how the Internet came into being so I won't be repeating that.
 But here are a few key things that happened

 - `DARPA` funded `ARPANET` in 1960's
 - `TCP/IP` developed in 1980's and adopted by University of California's `BSD Unix` ; `ARPANET` is thus the backbone of the Internet
 - `DARPA` kills `ARPANET` and replaces it with `NSFNET` which was funded by `National Science Foundation` of the United States in 1988.
-This means that **the backbone of the Internet now shifted from ARPANET to NSFNET**
+This means that <b>the backbone of the Internet now shifted from ARPANET to NSFNET<b>
 - In spring of 1955 the Internet's backbone shifts from `NSFNET` (which was publically funded) to many commercial backbone's run by telecomm / network companies

 > There's a difference between the "Internet" and the "internet".
 The "Internet" is the network that we all use and generally identify as the "net".
 An "internet" is any network that's interconected.
 It doesn't even necessarily have to use the TCP/IP stack.